Paleogenomics/Chrom-Compare/README.txt

 The same -W and -I options are available as in tri-aln-report to specify windows and an identifier to include in the output.

+*** find-ancestral ***
+find-ancestral -a <ancestral fasta> -f <focal fasta> -C [mask CpG sites]
+            -i [chromosome ID to put in first column] <aligned chrs...>
+            -m [minimum number of sequences that must be different; default = 1] [aligned chrs...]
+Scans the input chromosomes to find and report positions where the focal input sequence matches the ancestral input sequence and all other input sequences match one another but are different.
+This is meant to find positions where the focal sequence is an outgroup to all other input sequences.